ontio/ontology/docs/specifications/evm_refernce/tutorial/README.md

 ## 1 Development Environment and Tools

 EVM smart contracts are written using [Solidity](https://docs.soliditylang.org/en/v0.8.6/).
-You can also reuse existing Ethereum contract frameworks to develop and deploy EVM contracts.
+You can reuse existing Ethereum contract frameworks to develop and deploy EVM contracts.

 ### 1.1 Remix